 Build this airy summer hangout that features fish-scale shingles and decorative trim you make yourself.

-IntroductionBesides gracing the back yard with its splendor and calming presence, a gazebo is the perfect place to entertain.
+IntroductionA gazebo is a perfect place to entertain and also makes for a striking feature for your yard.
 One look at this beauty and you'll be picturing it filled with family and friends, celebrating a graduation or even a backyard wedding.
-We designed this 12-ft. dia. gazebo with plenty of eyepleasing trim, from the pattern-cut rails that surround the seating area to the ball-shaped finial atop the cupola.
-Yet it's easy to build your own gazebo if you follow our special hints, tips, technical illustrations and Cutting List.
+We designed this 12-ft. gazebo to include plenty of eye-pleasing trim, from the pattern-cut rails that surround the seating area to the ball-shaped finial atop the cupola.
+It's easy to build your own gazebo if you follow our special hints, tips, technical illustrations and cutting lists.

 This Gazebo is Builder-Friendly

-This how to build a gazebo project is not as difficult as it looks.
+This gazebo project is not as difficult as it looks, but it will take you a good deal of time.
 Think of it as a series of several shorter projects with an end goal in sight for each.
-You can make all the decorative parts in your garage or shop (especially on rainy days).
+You can build all the decorative parts in your garage or shop.

-If you have several friends help you with the slab and framing (promise them anything), you can spread these two tasks over several weeks.
+If you have several friends help you with the slab and framing, you can spread these two tasks over several weeks.
 A project like this would take two experienced carpenters nine working days from start to finish.
 An intermediate do-it-yourselfer who has built a deck should plan this as a whole summer project.
-Check out these 12 one-hour projects for your summer bucket list.

-NOTE: You must have a site that slopes less than four inches over 12 ft.; any more than this will require some excavating.
+NOTE: You must have a site that slopes less than 4-in. over 12-ft.; any more than this will require some excavating.